NYC General Contractor

 DOB exams cover administrative code, insurance, contracts, and OSHA.
 HIC laws require strict consumer disclosures and escrow procedures.

-Practice with our national Business & Law exam hub for cross-state baseline rules.
+Practice with our New York DOB & HIC prep and the national Business & Law exam hub for cross-state baseline rules.

 More: National NASCLA exam guide and our in-depth NASCLA Accredited Exam study walkthrough.

-Because upstate crews battle 70-inch snow loads and freeze-thaw cycles, while coastal contractors design for high wind, floodplains, and salt corrosion, this four-week outline targets what New York field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Upstate crews battle 70-inch snow loads and freeze-thaw cycles, while coastal contractors design for high wind, floodplains, and salt corrosion, this four-week outline targets what New York field inspectors and your licensing board exam items actually test—not generic national prep.

 No. Licensing is handled by individual cities and counties.